jaystewartcouk/step-away/README.md

 # :radioactive: Step Away! :radioactive:
 A simple screen break program.
 "Step away" typically means to physically remove oneself from a situation or environment in order to take a break, clear one's head, or gain perspective.
-This program shows you a blank screen to reminds you to take breaks.
+This program shows you a blank screen with an exercise to remind you to take breaks and move.

 ## Warnings
 - This is an MVP.